 Inferior vena cava (IVC) webs are an uncommon condition characterized by obstruction of the hepatic segment of the inferior vena cava by a membrane or fibrous band.
 This is often associated with occlusion of one or more of the hepatic veins.

 Infiltrative hepatocellular carcinoma (HCC), also known as diffuse hepatocellular carcinoma, is an infrequent subtype of HCC, which has particular imaging characteristics.
 Because of these characteristics, it has been called cirrhotomimetic-HCC or cirrhosis-like HCC.

 Inflammatory hepatic adenomas are a genetic and pathological subtype of hepatic adenoma.
 Their appearance and prognosis is different than other subtypes and has the highest incidence of hemorrhage amongst hepatic adenoma subtypes.

 Most common subtype of hepatic adenoma (40-50%).
 O...

 Inflammatory myofibroblastic tumors (IMT), also known as plasma cell granulomas, are rare neoplasms that have a diverse spectrum of biological behavior.

-They can occur at any age and there is curr...
+They can occur at any age and there is cu...

-On imaging, they usually present as small well-defined hypervascular tumors that may be found anywhere along the pancreas.
+On imaging, they usually present as small well-defined hypervascular tumors that may be found anywhere in the pancreas.

 Account for 40% of syndromic pancreatic endocrine tumors.
-The overall incidence is ...
+The overall incidence is of...